jamiewar55/GCUf24PROJECT/README.md

 - Two Python codes included for viewing of serial monitor data in 1) numerical and  2) graph format.

-***Current sensor code needs editing/new current sensor required.
-(Verifies and Uploads but not working with WCS1700)
+***Current sensor code needs editing, works correctly, but needs zero'd correctly and formatted to be sent over bluetooth

 ***App displaying Brake Temperature, but Arduino code for LCD Screen now displays Battery Temperature.